openHPI/codeocean/docs/LOCAL_SETUP_VAGRANT.md

 git clone https://github.com/openHPI/poseidon.git
 ```

 Vagrant assumes that these repositories are completely clean.
-For example, Vagrant will setup all configuration files in `config` (in both repositories) based on the examples provided in the same directory.
+For example, Vagrant will setup all configuration files in `config` for CodeOcean based on the examples provided in the same directory.
 Therefore it is **important** that these configuration files do not exist before running `vagrant up`.
 It is recommended to have a freshly cloned repository but you can also try to remove untracked files by running `git clean -xf` in both repositories.

 ## Switch current working directory